Are You an Accident Waiting to Happen?

 The “accident waiting to happen” state – and one’s ability to resolve it – has to do with the pelvis’s role as a balancing point for your overall body posture.

 As with every area of the body, muscles that run through and around the pelvis require harmonious degrees of strength and flexibility for smooth operation of all they affect.
-This harmony keeps the pelvic position balanced, and helps maintain a healthy fit between adjacent parts such as legs and spine, spine and ribs, and more.

 Muscle imbalance through the pelvis can translate to chronic misalignment in the joints of your low back, hips and/or sacroiliac.
-It also affects how these areas work together to keep you upright, and propel you as you walk, run or otherwise move your body.
+It also affects how well these areas work together to keep you upright, and propel you as you walk, run or otherwise move your body.

 This is why activating and developing your core is so key.